calipho-sib/nextprot-docs/news/2018/01/08/neXtProt in ExPASy, tweaking  the peptide uniqueness checker and revamped views.md

 ##Changes to the tools

 The [Peptide uniqueness checker](../tools/peptide-uniqueness-checker) has been adapted to take into account entries with identical isoform sequences.
-Previously peptides matching such sequences were considered to be “Found in other entries”; such peptides are now considered to be “Pseudo-unique” and entries or isoforms having identical sequences are labelled with an asterisk.
+Previously peptides matching such sequences were considered to be "Found in other entries"; such peptides are now considered to be "Pseudo-unique" and entries or isoforms having identical sequences are labelled with an asterisk.

 ##Revamped Identifiers view for entries